-- 1. To provide Workforce Solutions Texoma with all information necessary to establish eligibility to receive child care assistance.
-This information must be provided within 15 calendar days from the day Workforce Solutions Texoma sends the request. - To report changes in income or size of your family or any other change in circumstances that may cause your total household income based on family size to exceed 85% of the State Median Income (SMI).
+- To provide Workforce Solutions Texoma with all information necessary to establish eligibility to receive child care assistance.
+This information must be provided within 15 calendar days from the day Workforce Solutions Texoma sends the request. - 2.
+To report changes in income or size of your family or any other change in circumstances that may cause your total household income based on family size to exceed 85% of the State Median Income (SMI).
 Changes must be reported to Workforce Solutions Texoma within 14 calendar days. - 3.
 To understand that child care assistance will be denied or ended for failure to submit all information requested in items 1 above within the time frames also listed above. - 4.
 To pay your assigned Parent Share of Cost (Parent Fee) for your child care services.
 Failure to pay your assigned Parent Fee will result in termination of your child care services and you will not be eligible to apply for child care services for 60 days.
-Additionally, if you choose to appeal your termination of child care services, you are not eligible for child care services during the appeal. - 5.
-Exceeding 40 unexplained absences in a 12-month eligibility period will result in termination of child care services for your child(ren) who has exceeded forty (40) unexplained absences and your child(ren) will not be eligible to apply for child care services for 60 days.
+You will not be re-enrolled in child care services until the outstanding balance is paid to the child care provider.
+Additionally, if you choose to appeal your termination of child care services, you are not eligible for child care services during the appeal.

+- 5. Exceeding 40 unexplained absences in a 12-month eligibility period will result in termination of child care services for your child(ren) who has exceeded forty (40) unexplained absences and your child(ren) will not be eligible to apply for child care services for 60 days.
 Additionally, if you choose to appeal your termination of child care services, you are not eligible for child care services during the appeal. - 6.
 To comply with all TWC and Workforce Solutions Texoma requirements.